djtbdanner/score-keeper-js/README.md

 ```

 For now do the docker container stuff as one step, then deploy the code using the SDK as the next step.

+*** It seems that the version has to be changed for a new deploy.
+You can change the version when tagging the container/image.
+This is done when creating the docker image and in the cdk_deploy_stack.js code.
+If this is not done a deploy will not go because it detects no changes.

 ### Deploy container, elb, dns etc.